leandromoreira/cdn-up-and-running/README.md

 server {}
 ```

-Within the `server` we can set the [`listen`](http://nginx.org/en/docs/http/ngx_http_core_module.html#listen) directive controlling the address and/or the port on which the server will accept requets.
+Within the `server` we can set the [`listen`](http://nginx.org/en/docs/http/ngx_http_core_module.html#listen) directive controlling the address and/or the port on which the server will accept requests.

 ```nginx
 listen 8080;
 ````

-In the server configuration we can specify a route by using the [`location`](http://nginx.org/en/docs/http/ngx_http_core_module.html#location) directive, this will be used to provide configuration at the request path level.
+In the server configuration, we can specify a route by using the [`location`](http://nginx.org/en/docs/http/ngx_http_core_module.html#location) directive.
+This will be used to provide specific configuration at the request path level.

 ```nginx
 location / {}
 ```

-Within this location (by the way `/` will handle all the requests) we'll use Lua to create the response, there's a directive called [`content_by_lua_block`](https://github.com/openresty/lua-nginx-module#content_by_lua_block) which provides a context where we use Lua code will run.
+Within this location (by the way, `/` will handle all the requests) we'll use Lua to create the response.
+There's a directive called [`content_by_lua_block`](https://github.com/openresty/lua-nginx-module#content_by_lua_block) which provides a context where we use Lua code will run.

 ```nginx
 content_by_lua_block {}
 ```

-Finally we'll use Lua and the basic [Nginx Lua API](https://github.com/openresty/lua-nginx-module#nginx-api-for-lua) to set the desired behaviour.
+Finally, we'll use Lua and the basic [Nginx Lua API](https://github.com/openresty/lua-nginx-module#nginx-api-for-lua) to set the desired behavior.

 ```lua
 -- ngx.header sets the current response header that is to be sent.